xiokd/EWU-CSCD379-2022-Spring/Assignment3.md

   - A new name should add a new record ❌✅
   - An existing name should update that record ❌✅
 - Save and load all data with Entity Framework to an Azure SQL database or LocalDb for debugging ❌✅
+  - Table should be named "Player" and Players for the DbSet ❌✅
+  - Fields should be:
+    - int PlayerId ❌✅
+    - string Name ❌✅
+    - int GameCount ❌✅
+    - double AverageAttempts ❌✅
+    - int AverageSecondsPerGame ❌✅
 - The logic should reside in a service that is injected via dependency injection into the controller ❌✅
-- Set up CORS ❌✅
+- Set up CORS (Cross Origin Resource Sharing) ❌✅

 **2. Create a dialog for getting the user's name** ❌✅
 - If we don't have the user's name, present the user with a dialog that allows them to type in their name ❌✅